caltechlibrary/analysistools/about.md

   - analysis
   - text views

-date_released: 2025-11-14
+date_released: 2025-11-18
 ---

 About this software
 ===================

-## analysistools 0.0.0
+## analysistools 0.0.1

-An experimental package for Archival text analysis on the file system.
+Proof of concept experimental package for Archival text analysis on the file system.

 ### Authors